Associate in Applied Science in Mechanical Engineering Technology

 Why major in Mechanical Engineering Technology?

 This program is designed to provide a combination of theory and hands-on training in mechanical engineering fields.
 It enables students to develop a broad background, which can be applied to such areas as mechanical design, quality control, material testing, facilities design, automation, stress analysis and sales.
 Courses emphasize the application of current knowledge and practices to the solution of specific problems.
-The program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), III Market Place, Suite 1050, Baltimore, MD, 21202, (410) 347-7700.
+The program for Applied Science in Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org

 If I major in Mechanical Engineering Technology, can I transfer to an upper-division college or university?